pmontrasio/codici-stati/README.md

 * ```ESTERI.XLS``` from http://www.agenziaentrate.gov.it/wps/content/Nsilib/Nsi/Strumenti/Codici+attivita+e+tributo/Codici+territorio/Comuni+italia+esteri/
 * ```COD_EXT.xls``` unofficial data from an XLS embedded at the end of http://assistenzascot.insiel.it/reposit/Demografico%20-%20Documenti%20pubblicati/Codifica_esteri.doc

-The two Excel files are not included in the repository because I'm unsure about their license.
+*The two Excel files are not included* in the repository because I'm unsure about their license.
+If you want to run the generator script you must download them to the ```data``` directory.

-## Generator
+## Generator script

 The files in the ```dist``` directory have been generated with the ```make-tables.rb``` Ruby script.
 It's not necessary to run it because the generated files are in the repository but in case you want to or have to (updates to the data, JSON and Ruby files with different indexes):